-- Partnered with Bell to become Bell's preferred mobile threat defense solution provider, delivering BlackBerry Protect to Canadian enterprise customers; - Announced expanded partnerships with Vodafone and TELUS to offer BlackBerry AtHoc as their secure critical event management and crisis communications solution; - Announced that the BlackBerry Enterprise Partner Program and the BlackBerry Cylance Partner Program both received a 5-Star rating from CRN for the fourth consecutive year; - Announced that the BlackBerry® Government Mobility Suite has achieved Federal Risk and Authorization Management Program (FedRAMP) authorization; - Announced that the U.S. Air Force chose BlackBerry Spark for secure productivity; - Expanded the leadership position of the BlackBerry AtHoc crisis communication system within the U.S. federal government; - Announced that the German Development Agency chose BlackBerry AtHoc as its emergency mass notification system; - Announced that StradVision will utilize the QNX® Software Development Platform within a number of next generation advanced driver assistance systems (ADAS) and autonomous vehicles from South Korean automakers; - Announced that the Neutrino operating system will power ADAS systems in Canoo's next generation electric vehicles; - Announced the development of an autonomous driving domain controller with Desay SV Automotive for the Xpeng P7 intelligent electric sports sedan; - Entered into a partnership with Dedrone, a market and technology leader in airspace security, to deliver advanced counter-drone technology to secure the world's most critical sites; - Announced that Sliced Tech will host SecuSUITE for Government for Australian government and enterprise customers; - Announced that BlackBerry Radar added more than 12 new channel partners in the past six months including two within Mexico, expanding the company's asset monitoring solutions outside of the U.S. and Canada for the first time; - Entered into a partnership with ZTR to offer railcar owners, operators and suppliers a powerful new digital monitoring solution; and - Entered into a partnership with University of Windsor to develop and deliver a cybersecurity curriculum for the University's Graduate Master's Program in Applied Computing;
+- Partnered with Bell to become Bell's preferred MTD solution provider, delivering BlackBerry Protect to Canadian enterprise customers; - Announced expanded partnerships with Vodafone and TELUS to offer BlackBerry AtHoc as their secure critical event management and crisis communications solution; - Launched the BlackBerry Partner Program to unify the BlackBerry Enterprise Partner Program and BlackBerry Cylance Partner Programs into one comprehensive structure; - Announced that the BlackBerry Enterprise Partner Program and the BlackBerry Cylance Partner Program both received a 5-Star rating from CRN for the fourth consecutive year; - Announced that the BlackBerry® Government Mobility Suite has achieved Federal Risk and Authorization Management Program (FedRAMP) authorization; - Announced that the U.S. Air Force chose BlackBerry Spark for secure productivity; - Expanded the leadership position of the BlackBerry AtHoc crisis communication system within the U.S. federal government; - Announced the integration of the BlackBerry AtHoc service with ServiceNow's Now platform for rapid crisis communications and IT service management; - Announced that the German Development Agency chose BlackBerry AtHoc as its emergency mass notification system; - Announced that Plus has selected BlackBerry QNX technology for the global commercial deployment of their automated driving system for Class 8 trucks;

+- Announced that BlackBerry QNX technology will power the innovative digital cockpit in ARCFOX αT, a high-end, intelligent, electric SUV; - Announced that StradVision will utilize the QNX® Software Development Platform within a number of next generation advanced driver assistance systems (ADAS) and autonomous vehicles from South Korean automakers; - Announced that the Neutrino operating system will power ADAS systems in Canoo's next generation electric vehicles; - Announced the development of an autonomous driving domain controller with Desay SV Automotive for the Xpeng P7 intelligent electric sports sedan; - Entered into a partnership with Dedrone, a market and technology leader in airspace security, to deliver advanced counter-drone technology to secure the world's most critical sites; - Announced that Sliced Tech will host SecuSUITE for Government for Australian government and enterprise customers: - Announced that BlackBerry Radar added more than 12 new channel partners in the past six months including two within Mexico, expanding the company's asset monitoring solutions outside of the U.S. and Canada for the first time; - Entered into a partnership with ZTR to offer railcar owners, operators and suppliers a powerful new digital monitoring solution; and - Entered into a partnership with University of Windsor to develop and deliver a cybersecurity curriculum for the University's Graduate Master's Program in Applied Computing;